factorlive/fbmessenger-pywebhook/README.md

 ## API Gateway features

-- **GET verification** to verify a received _challenge_
+- **GET verification** of a received _challenge_
 - **POST message reponse** after validating the signature _X-Hub-Signature_ of the received message

 # Verify the Webhook

-The webhook will return variable challenge as required by [Facebook's instructions](https://developers.facebook.com/docs/messenger-platform/webhook) to set up a webhook.
-Required to add the webhook in your Messenger settings for each App, which you are access on Facebook Developers.
+The webhook will return the received variable "challenge" as required by [Facebook's instructions](https://developers.facebook.com/docs/messenger-platform/webhook) to set up a webhook.
+You will have to add the webhook in your Messenger settings for each App, which you can access on [Facebook Developers](https://developers.facebook.com/).

 ![Added webhook](https://cdn.glitch.com/529fa55b-87a8-4024-9f8a-84d263c206b3%2Fappsettings.png?v=1597508804453)